On Transferring Transferability: Towards a Theory for Size Generalization

 Modern learning problems often involve inputs of arbitrary size: language has text sequences of arbitrary length, graphs encode networks with an arbitrary number of nodes, and particle systems might have an arbitrary number of points.
 Although traditional models are typically limited to the specific input dimensions they were trained on, dimension-independent architectures have been proposed for several domains.
 For instance, graph neural networks (GNN) for graphs~\cite{ruizNEURIPS2020}, DeepSet for sets~\cite{zaheer2017deep}, and PointNet for point clouds~\cite{qi2017pointnet}.
 These models have a desirable feature: they can be trained with low-dimensional samples and, then, deployed on higher-dimensional data.

 A key question in this context is whether the performance of a model trained with low-dimensional samples transfers across dimensions.
-This has been thoroughly studied in the context of GNNs~\cite{ruizNEURIPS2020, maskey2023transferability, maskey2022generalization}, where the term \emph{transferability} was first coined.
-In turn, the tools used to establish transferability of GNNs are, at first sight, problem-specific, including the concept of a graphon, and certain convergence of homomorphism densities.
-Thus, the analysis does not readily extend beyond GNNs, and so we ask \mybox{\it What properties of the model, data, and learning task ensure that learning performance transfers well across dimensions?}
+This has been thoroughly studied in the context of GNNs~\cite{ruizNEURIPS2020, maskey2023transferability, maskey2022generalization}, where the term \emph{transferability} was first coined.\footnote{The term ``transferability” is not related to transfer learning or meta-learning.
+It specifically refers to the phenomenon that consistency of outputs is preserved under size changes for structurally similar inputs, permitting direct performance carryover from small to large problems.} In turn, the tools used to establish transferability of GNNs are, at first sight, problem-specific, including the concept of a graphon, and certain convergence of homomorphism densities.
+Thus, the analysis does not readily extend beyond GNNs, and so we ask \mybox{\it What properties of the model, data, and learning task ensure that the learning performance transfers well across dimensions?}

 This question is relevant for the current pursuit of graph foundation models~\cite{liu2023towards}, GNN for combinatorial optimization~\cite{cappart2023combinatorial}, neural PDE solvers~\cite{raissi2019physics,li2020fourier}, and so on, where pre-trained models aim to be adapted to a wide range of tasks involving different-sized objects.
 In this paper, we answer this question by identifying assumptions on the learning problem that make a model generalize across dimensions, and give a theoretical framework to understand models with such properties.
 Our framework requires technical notions that we develop throughout the paper, so before diving into the details, we proceed to give the high-level intuition.